Bipolar Disorder - Like Living On A Roller Coaster

 People with multiple personalities witness two or more different identities (even up to a hundred), where at least two of them take control of the behavior repeatedly.
 In addition, people with this disorder feel unable to remember important personal information depending on the personality that is dominating at that moment.

 The vast majority of people working in mental health believe that other interventions are necessary in addition to pharmacological ones.
 Individual or group psychotherapy are very useful in these cases.
-It is also recommendable to reduce pharmacological treatment if the therapeutic effects of these are not significant.
+It is also recommended that pharmacological treatment be reduced if the therapeutic effects of these are not significant.

 Finally, diagnostic labels help a more personalized treatment.
 But let’s not forget that each person is different, and their health condition is no exception.
 In this sense, two people with the same diagnosis can have a very different experience of the disorder that they “share”.